kpoloney/aip_spec/README.md

 platform-specific metadata exported directly from a repository) may be included if they would provide additional contextual information.

-Metadata files should be saved as either a plain text file (.txt) or an XML file.
+Metadata files should be saved as a plain text file (.txt), YAML, or an XML file.

-Metadata files that are not part of the original object (e.g., files created automatically on transfer or by a librarian as opposed to a README file connected to a research dataset) should be saved in the "metadata" subfolder within the data directory.
+Metadata files that are not part of the original object (e.g., files created automatically on transfer or by a librarian as opposed to a README file connected to a research dataset) should be saved in a "metadata" subfolder within the data directory.

 Examples of different levels of metadata completeness are: